odoo/documentation/content/developer/reference/frontend/owl_components.rst

     * - `groups`
       - `array`
       - optional.
 List of `group`'s, containing `choices` to display in the dropdown.
+    * - `multiSelect`
+      - `boolean`
+      - optional.
+Enable multiple selections.
+When multiple selection is enabled, selected values are displayed as :ref:`tag <frontend/tags_list>`'s in the SelectMenu input.
     * - `togglerClass`
       - `string`
       - optional. classname set on the toggler button.
+    * - `required`
+      - `boolean`
+      - optional.
+Whether the selected value can be unselected.
+    * - `searchable`
+      - `boolean`
+      - optional.
+Whether a search box is visible in the dropdown.
     * - `searchPlaceholder`
       - `string`
       - optional.
 Text displayed as the search box placeholder.